- Wind Energy Engineer

 Male, Female, Others

-Career is suitable for everyone regardless of their gender.
+The career as wind energy engineer is suitable for everyone regardless of their gender.
 Gender biases do not exist in this career.
 Anybody can opt for a career having relevant technical skills.
 Candidates’ gender does not affect the growth in career.
 Whether someone is male, female, or belongs to any other gender can conquer a successful career with strong determination and passion.

 Any special needs